 These bulky (to say the least) devices had other limitations; as only 3 customers in any given city could use this pubescent cellular system at a time, and folks in the olden days waited 30 minutes or more to place a single cellular call.
 But of course, the innate human desire to miniaturize and improve would prevail, and by the 1970's or so researchers had figured out how to create switching networks for mobile devices using cell towers that soon blanketed the landscape of all metropolitan centers around the globe.

-The first true handheld consumer cell phone wasn't put into production until 1983; the DynaTAC 8000X weighed almost 2 pounds and cost about $4,000 USD – dubbed "The Brick" and just as portable as one, this mobile took over 10 hours to charge and had only 30 minutes of talk time.
-Clearly our urge to personalize and miniaturize could not stop here!
+The first true handheld consumer cell phone wasn't put into production until 1983; the DynaTAC 8000X weighed almost 2 pounds and cost about $4,000 USD – dubbed "The Brick" and was just as portable as one.
+This mobile took over 10 hours to charge and had only 30 minutes of talk time.
+Clearly our urge to personalize and miniaturize could not stop here.

 And here is where the true magic of this evolution unfolds, not in making a mobile communication device that is small and cheap, but in making one that does literally everything one would desire a pocket device to do.

 Only our imagination is the limit for features and functions of the current-day mobile.
 For the past decade or so, our phones have incrementally begun to include features such as time displayed in all world time zones to the ability to speak the time to us.
 Some microprocessors in today's mobile phones rival the ones installed in laptops and even desktop computers, so of course they can now do whatever those devices do, only they fit in our pocket - plus make the occasional call to family, friends and coworkers.